Important information for applicants: teaching and learning 2021/ 22 academic year.98.3 KB

 As you immerse yourself in the creative aspects of education both academically and in practice by working in arts education organisations, you'll explore why the arts are integral to all human societies, and why creativity and imagination are important within a culture.
 This will help to deepen your understanding of the arts and enrich your personal and academic experience, so that you can reach your full career potential.

-Canterbury is a creative and cultural hot spot, making it a popular choice for lovers of the arts.
-While studying here, you'll be able to take advantage of arts extravaganzas on your doorstep including the annual Canterbury Festival - Kent's international arts festival.
+Canterbury is a creative and cultural hotspot, making it a popular choice for lovers of the arts.
+While studying here, you'll be able to take advantage of arts events both local and national, such as the annual Canterbury Festival, as well as events within the Capital.

 Applicants should normally have 32 UCAS Tariff points.
 We will also welcome applications from students with few or no formal Level 3 qualifications who wish to return to education and applicants may be asked to attend an interview.